Removing team members

 Step 2 — Find the member

 Locate the row in the Members list.
-Double-check the email — there is no undo prompt and no soft-delete.
+Double-check the email — a confirmation dialog will ask you to confirm before the removal takes effect.

 Step 3 — Open the row's action menu